Phool Singh Baraiya: Association with the Indian National Congress

 Baraiya later joined the Indian National Congress.
 In the 2023 Madhya Pradesh Legislative Assembly election, he contested again from Bhander constituency and won by a margin of 29,438 votes, defeating BJP candidate Ghanshyam Pirouniya.

 2024 Lok Sabha election

 In 2024, he contested the Lok Sabha election from the Bhind (SC) parliamentary constituency on an INC ticket but was defeated by BJP candidate Sandhya Ray by a margin of 64,840 votes.

-Controversy

-Before the 2023 Madhya Pradesh Assembly election, Baraiya had publicly said he would blacken his face outside the Raj Bhavan if the BJP won even 50 seats.
-After the party’s massive victory (163 seats).